Grothendieck--Serre for constant reductive group schemes: Introduction

-The Grothendieck--Serre conjecture predicts that every torsor under a reductive group scheme $G$ over a regular local ring $A$ is trivial if it becomes trivial over $\Frac A$.
-In other words, the following map
+The Grothendieck--Serre conjecture predicts that a torsor under a reductive group scheme $G$ over a semilocal regular ring $A$ is trivial if it trivializes over the total ring of fractions.
+Equivalently, the map

-between nonabelian cohomology pointed sets, has trivial kernel.
-The conjecture was settled in the affirmative when $\dim A=1$, or when $A$ contains a field (that is, $A$ is of equicharacteristic).
-When $A$ is of mixed characteristic, the conjecture holds when $A$ is unramified and $G$ is quasi-split, whereas most of the remaining scenarios are unknown, see the recent survey \cite{Pan18}*{\S 5} for a detailed review of the state of the art, as well as \S \ref{history} below for a summary.
-The present article aims to establish a new mixed characterstic case of the Grothendieck--Serre conjecture, in the following much more general non-Noetherian setup: \bthmt [\Cref{G-S for constant reductive gps}~\ref{G-S for constant reductive gps i}] For a semilocal Pr\"ufer ring $R$, a reductive $R$-group scheme $G$, and an irreducible, affine, $R$-smooth scheme $X$, every generically trivial $G$-torsor on $X$ is Zariski-semilocally trivial.
-In other words, if $A:=\sO_{X,\textbf{x}}$ is the semilocal ring of $X$ at a finite subset $\textbf{x}\subset X$, we have
+between nonabelian cohomology pointed sets has trivial kernel.
+The conjecture has been proven when $\dim A\leq 1$, or when $A$ contains a field (i.e., when $A$ is of equicharacteristic).
+When $A$ is of mixed characteristic, the conjecture is widely open, though several unramified cases have been settled.
+For a detailed review of the history, see the survey \cite{Pan18}*{\S 5} and the summary \S\ref{history} below, which includes recent developments.
+The first goal of this article is to establish a new mixed characteristic case of the Grothendieck--Serre conjecture in a much more general non-Noetherian setup.

-\ethmt A ring is \emph{Pr\"ufer} if all its local rings are valuation rings, that are, integral domains $V$ such that every $x\in (\Frac V)\backslash V$ satisfies $x^{-1}\in V$.
-Noetherian valuation rings are exactly discrete valuation rings.
-Therefore, \Cref{main thm} specializes to a previously unsolved case of the Grothendieck--Serre in the sense that the aforementioned regular local ring $A$ is taken as a local ring of a scheme smooth over a discrete valuation ring.
-By Popescu's theorem \SP{07GC}, \Cref{main thm} still holds when $A$ is a semilocal ring that is geometrically regular over a Dedekind ring.
+\bthmt [Theorem~\ref{G-S for constant reductive gps}~\ref{G-S for constant reductive gps i}] For a Pr\"ufer ring $R$, an irreducible, affine, smooth $R$-scheme $X$, and a reductive $R$-group scheme $G$, every generically trivial $G$-torsor over $X$ is Zariski semilocally trivial.
+In particular, the sequence

+where $K(X)$ is the function field of $X$.
+In other words, for every semilocal ring $A$ of $X$, we have